GSEA-MSigDB/gsea-desktop/README.md

 # Dependencies

 GSEA Desktop is 100% Pure Java.
 Java 8 is required for our pre-built binaries.
-Builds against other versions of Java may be possible but are unsupported.
+Builds against other versions of Java may be possible but are unsupported.  **Oracle Java is recommended as there are known issues with OpenJDK.**

 [Cytoscape](http://www.cytoscape.org/) v3.3.0 or greater must be installed in order to use the Enrichment Map integration.
 Cytoscape also requires Java 8.